good-loop/doc/pages/Canonical-Terminology-for-Logging-Good-Loop-Events.md

-# Canonical Terminology for Logging Good-Loop Events:
+# Canonical Terminology for Logging Good-Loop Events

 These are the events logged by adserving, which you can access in the portal dashboard.